snakajima/remoteio/README.md

 This library places a single object "remoteIO" in the global name space, and all the commication will be done via this object.

-#### remoteIO.setCommands(commands)
-Each web page should specify the context-specific commands (array of strings) by calling setCommands method.
-Those commands will be presented in the *controller* screen of the remote controller.

 #### remoteIO.onFocus(focus)
 Each web page should specify this callback function which will be called when the remote controller sets or remotes the focus on the page.